 Options like bed size, powertrain, drivetrain, aside, we looked at just the trims and compared them for annual depreciation.
 Using the Keemut AI engine we then added the different options to get a better idea of what is the ideal selection choice for keeping the highest value over time.

-This data consisted of analyzing over 125,000 F-150s that were for sale in 2020, with a sample size of minimum 100 for each make, model, year, trim.
+This data consisted of analyzing over 125,000 F-150s that were for sale in 2020, with a sample size of a minimum of 100 for each Make, Model, year, trim.
 Some of the trim levels were available for the past five years and those were removed, Raptor, Roush, and STX.

 The range of 5-year depreciation is between -32% and -39%, with the Platinum being the best value.
 The most popular, XLT keeps its value primarily due to its demand.
 What is surprising is that the Platinum has retained its value over time, but other premium vehicles don't have this type of sustainability.

 Note, that due to Covid-19, the used vehicle market has been strong and depreciation is less in 2020 than previous years, but in general the F-150 is one of the better trucks to own for its value.

 |Average Depreciation||Ford F-150 King Ranch||Ford F-150 Platinum||Ford F-150 Lariat||Ford F-150 XLT||Ford F-150 XL|